Weddings

 ← Newer12 3 4 5 6 Older →

-Clergy on Call ministries was started by Reverend William Britton.
-Pastor Bill is an ordained minister (clergy) serving as a wedding officiant or wedding minister – helping couples to write their wedding vows and plan their wedding ceremony so that they have “no regrets” on their day of celebration - whether religious ceremonies or civil ceremonies.
-(Pastor Bill is also available if you’re renewing your marriage vows, or eloping or doing a destination wedding.)
-Pastor Bill serves couples planning a wedding in the Greater New York area including Long Island (Nassau County and Suffolk County), Queens, Brooklyn, New York City (Manhattan), and Westchester County.
-If you’re thinking of using a Judge for your wedding, or a Justice of the Peace – or if you’re thinking of going to city hall for your wedding – or perhaps you’re working on a last minute wedding plan –in any case, Pastor Bill would love to speak with you.
-(Pastor Bill is also available for families that have suffered the loss of a loved one and are planning a funeral.)
+Pastor Bill serves families in the Greater New York area including Long Island (Nassau County and Suffolk County), Queens, Brooklyn, New York City (Manhattan), and Westchester County.
+If you’re thinking of using a Judge for your wedding, or a Justice of the Peace – or if you’re thinking of going to city hall for your wedding – or perhaps you’re working on a last minute wedding plan – in any case, Pastor Bill would love to speak with you.
+Pastor Bill is also available for families that have suffered the loss of a loved one and are planning a funeral.